KING OF KINGS

 Great-grandson of Edward Jones.
 He lives in Chicago and is Vice President of Development at LHP Capital.

-The Team
+Team

-Harriet Marin is a multinational writer and director who speaks French, English and Spanish.
-After studying at Loyola University in Chicago and American University in DC where she received a BA in visual media and was voted best student in the department, she got her Masters in Cinema Studies at New York University.
-During her studies, she wrote and directed ten short films that won numerous awards.
-She started her career as an assistant director on feature films in the US and France, and began simultaneously evaluating scripts for major broadcasters in France, while writing and directing two high budget short films, followed by her first feature film Epouse-Moi, distributed by Gaumont.
-Through the years, she has worked on various scripts, directed a play by Ray Cooney, Impair et Pair, and co-produced and directed Elle est Lui, the pilot for a shortcom for France 2.
-In 2008, she started her own film and TV company.
-While raising her two children, she has also written two novels, Très à l’Ouest d’Eden and Pardon, and has traveled to over 100 countries.
-King of kings is her first documentary.
+Award-winner director and producer, Harriet Marin Jones grew up in different countries in Europe.
+After studying at Loyola University in Chicago and American University in Washington, D.C. where she received a BA in visual media and was voted Best student in the department, she pursued her Masters in Cinema Studies at New York University.
+During her studies, she wrote and directed a dozen short films that won numerous awards.
+She started her career as assistant director on feature films in the US and France, while evaluating scripts for two major French broadcasters.
+Through the years, she wrote and directed two high budgets short films, followed by her first feature film, “Epouse-Moi” distributed by Gaumont.
+In parallel, she has worked as a script doctor, directed a play by Ray Cooney, and co-produced and directed the pilot for a shortcom for France 2.
+In 2008, she started her own film and TV company, Abelart Productions.
+In 2017, she created and launched in Paris two online-course platforms that now totalize over 70 000 students.
+Harriet has two children, lives in Paris, has traveled to over 100 countries and has just finished her third novel.
+“King of Kings: Chasing Edward Jones”, her first documentary, has won 25 awards in 30 festivals.

 Quincy Jones Jr. is an American record producer, musician, songwriter, composer, arranger, and film and television producer.
 His career spans 70 years in the entertainment industry with a record of 80 Grammy Award nominations, 28 Grammys, and a Grammy Legend Award.